poojasanap53/pooja-sanap-53/README.md

 - 👋 Hi, I’m Pooja Sanap.
 - 🌱 I’m currently learning Computer Engineering from PES Modern College of Engineering, Pune
-- 💞️ I’m looking to collaborate on web developmentprojects and python projects for now.
+- 💞️ I’m looking to collaborate on web development projects and python projects for now.
 Looking forward to learn Cpp.
 - 📫 To reach me, feel free to contact me on Linkedin www.linkedin.com/in/poojasanap53

 <!---